hamidehhhs/Pricing-/Pricing for Revenue Opt.md

-# Revenue Management with Price Optimization
+# Pricing for Revenue Management
 * Revenue is the income that a business has from its normal business activities, usually from the sale of goods and services to customers.
 * Revenue management is aimed to find a way of selling the right product to the right customer at the right time for the right price to improve profits by controlling the prices and availabilities of various products.